GoogleChrome/web.dev/src/site/content/en/blog/new-responsive/index.md

 is something that would be impossible when only able to rely on global styles.
 ### Mixing Container Queries with Media Queries

-Container queries have so many use cases — one being a calendar component.
+Container queries have so many use cases—one being a calendar component.
 You can use container queries to re-layout the calendar events and other segments based on the available width of their parent.